ralmarcha/BackendFinalProject/README.md

-Savings accounts may be instantiated with an interest rate other than the default, with a maximum interest rate of 0.5 Savings accounts should have a default minimumBalance of 1000 Savings accounts may be instantiated with a minimum balance of less than 1000 but no lower than 100
+Savings accounts may be instantiated with an interest rate other than the default, with a maximum interest rate of 0.5 Savings accounts should have a default minimumBalance of 1000 Savings accounts may be instantiated with a minimum balance of less than 1000 but no lower than 100 [ ]

+If any account drops below the minimumBalance, the penaltyFee should be deducted from the balance automatically TODO apply penaltyFee, lastUpdateDate(), updateBalance()

+checking status default ACTIVE